-NEM’s XEM is a peer-to-peer cryptocurrency that’s garnered some interest as of late due to a six-month upwards trend.
-This guide shows you how to buy XEM in 2020.
+NEM’s XEM is a peer-to-peer cryptocurrency that’s garnered some interest as of late during the crypto bull run.

-Read on to find out more about XEM and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready buy XEM.
+Read on to find out more about XEM and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed already.

 What is NEM?

 Launched in 2015 and built from the ground up rather than forked from another coin, NEM cryptocurrency, known as XEM, is a P2P cryptocurrency.
 NEM itself is a customisable blockchain platform that can be used by developers to create distributed apps (DApps).